Teenage Cutting - What It Is and How to Get Self Injury Help

 Self-Injury Help - How to deal with Teenage Cutting

-Cutting yourself is an addiction and as you could have guessed there are better ways to deal with troubles than self-injury cutting and although cutting can be a difficult pattern to break, it is possible.
+Therefore, like drugs and alcohol, self injury can become an addiction.
+And as you could have guessed there are better ways to deal with troubles than self-injury cutting and although cutting can be a difficult pattern to break, it is possible.
 With God all things are possible.
 (Matthew 19:26)

 The hardest step is telling someone.
 This will take courage but once you find someone you trust and confide in them you will feel a great sense of relief.
 If verbally telling someone is too difficult you can always write a note.
 If the person you tell doesn’t offer assistance, tell someone else.
 Adults have the tendency to downplay issues and problems often classifying it as just a phase.
 There are people who will listen.

-Some people choose to use the internet but even though the internet makes possible what hasn't been possible before by bringing people with similar situations together please be careful as there are sites out there whose only intentions are telling you how to cut better or deeper.
+Some people choose to use the internet but even though the internet makes possible what hasn't been possible before by bringing people with similar situations together please be careful as there are sites out there whose only intentions are keeping you caught up in the cycle of self injury.

 Trying to figure out the cause of cutting yourself may be tough…